eclipse/mraa/docs/joule.md

 The Intel Joule expansion board has two breakouts, breakout #1 is 1-40 whilst breakout2 is 41-80.
 The LEDs are numbered from 100-103.

-ISH UART are named as: IURT
+ISH UART are named as: IURT.
-ISH I2C are named as:IIC
+ISH I2C are named as:IIC.

 | MRAA Number | Physical Pin | Function |
 |-------------|--------------|----------|